Paparazzi (2004 film): Cast

 Mel Gibson, who was one of the film's producers, appears as an anger management patient in the waiting room of their shared therapist.
 In addition, Chris Rock appears as a pizza delivery driver, Vince Vaughn appears as Bo Laramie's co-star, and Matthew McConaughey appears as himself at a movie premiere.

 At about forty minutes into the movie, Detective Burton (Dennis Farina) tells Bo how one of the paparazzi, Wendell Stokes, has previously sued "Alec Baldwin" or one of the "Baldwins".
 Daniel Baldwin plays paparazzi Stokes in the movie (see Baldwin brothers).

+Production

+On April 2002, it was reported that 20th Century Fox greenlit Paparazzi, a thriller written by Forry Smith about a movie star who plots revenge after relentless pursuit by paparazzi result in a near fatal tragedy.
+The film was the first project in a two year first-look deal between Fox and Mel Gibson's Icon Productions.
+Kurt Russell was initially in negotiations to star in the film.
+The film was a pet project of Gibson's and directed by Paul Abascal, who had previously directed episodes of Secret Agent Man, Witchblade, and Nash Bridges but had started his career as a hair stylist for Gibson on Lethal Weapon 1, 2, and 3.
+In October of that year, Cole Hauser was cast as the lead.
+In March 2003, it was reported that Tom Sizemore had been cast opposite Hauser.

 Reception

 Box office

 The film was a box office bomb, having cost about US$20 million to be made, and grossing only $16 million worldwide.